Guide to LEED Certification: Commercial

-The application calls for detailed information about your organization, experience with LEED, and the potential group of projects you’ll eventually be submitting for volume certification, which will allow us to determine if your organization is a good fit for this type of certification, and to assess your readiness.
-Once you’re accepted, you’ll receive a letter from us: welcome to LEED volume certification!
+TOur team will work with you to complete the application, which calls for information about your organization, experience with LEED, and the potential group of projects you'll eventually submit for volume certification.
+This will allow us to determine if your organization is a good fit for this type of certification, and assess your readiness.

 Projects team roles

 Individuals on your project team will be called on to fill certain roles throughout the LEED certification process.
 You may have one person fill multiple roles.
 Here’s a rundown of who’s who so you can select your team wisely:

 - Portfolio administrator: The program-level management contact who is responsible for signing legal documents related to LEED certification.
 This individual must be employed by you (the volume certification participant).

 Ready to begin?
 To register for this phase, you’ll need to submit the prototype fee and enter basic prototype information into LEED Online.
 After completing registration, you may begin to assign team members in LEED Online.